BlockchainCommons/GordianWallet-iOS/Docs/Electrum-guide.md

 It gives you 3 xpubs (tpubs for testnet):

-**FullyNoded 2 works with Bitcoin Core and Bitcoin Core only works with xpubs/tpubs.
+**Gordian Wallet works with Bitcoin Core and Bitcoin Core only works with xpubs/tpubs.
 Therefore you will need to use [this tool](https://jlopp.github.io/xpub-converter/) to convert your xpubs to the format Electrum accepts.**

 xpub #1 always represents your offline recovery keys - this is the one we already imported into Electrum via the offline recovery words. `tpubDEYij9WndcWU4ApaSz68RitBMrZRTfShsXn4qw1izEaFScR5dnP4dz1CzgmfT5iTrNeZJhMXieg2BzhCFNxrWtvaTerBio3VbFoSDixs4yR`